Govt floats emergency tenders to buy 1 lakh PPE kits for J&K hospitals

 Srinagar: The J&K government has floated an emergency tender seeking personal protective equipment (PPE) for healthcare professionals to address a shortage of necessary gear for doctors treating Covid-19 patients in the region.

-According to tender documents, J&K needs 1 lakh PPE kits which include coveralls and goggles, N-95 masks, nitrile gloves, face shield and triple-layer surgical masks among other items.doc
+According to tender documents, J&K needs 1 lakh PPE kits which include coveralls and goggles, N-95 masks, nitrile gloves, face shield and triple-layer surgical masks among other items.

 Officials told Kashmir Reader that the Jammu and Kashmir Medical Supplies Corporation Limited (JKMSCL) which is the central procurement agency to purchase medicines, consumables and equipment for the government-run hospitals, has issued an emergency online tenders for 100,000 PPE kits on Monday (April 27).